Generic Name: cysteamine ophthalmic (sis TEE a meen off THAL mik)

 What is cysteamine ophthalmic?

 Cysteamine works by reducing the amount of cystine (an amino acid) in the body.
-Cysteamine is used in people with nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys and other organs.
+Cysteamine is used in children with cystinosis (SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys and other organs, including the eyes.
 Too much cystine can cause kidney failure or other medical problems.

 Cysteamine ophthalmic (for the eyes) is used to keep cystine crystals from building up in the cornea (surface of the eye).